Setting up a UserGate proxy server

 - In the management console

-, go to the page of the folder where you want to reserve an IP address. - In the list of services, select Virtual Private Cloud.
+, navigate to the folder where you want to reserve an IP address. - In the list of services, select Virtual Private Cloud.

 - In the left-hand panel, select